As an Amazon Associate, I earn from qualifying purchases.

 Total: 40 minutes

-a plate of air fryer twice baked potatoes topped with cheese, chopped bacon, and green onions
+a grey plate with air fryer twice baked potatoes on it.

-These twice-baked potatoes in the air fryer are baked, not fried, and are packed with so much flavor with just a few ingredients.
+These air fryer twice-baked potatoes are a perfect weeknight dinner, snack, or appetizer.
+They're baked, not fried, and are packed with so much flavor with just a few ingredients.

 Ingredients